rkeppner/keppner-recipes/_posts/2025-12-21-pulled-pork-roast.md

 permalink: /recipes/pulled-pork-roast.html
 ---

 This is another recipe that I make every few months, but I wanted to record it here for future reference.
-I’ve used a number of methods over time, but this is the one I like best.
+I’ve used a number of methods over time, but this is my current favorite.

 ### Ingredients